totemstan/_service/README.md

-# Working with TOTEM
+# Installing TOTEM

-There are several methods to work with **TOTEM** on your host machine
+There are several methods to "install" **TOTEM** on your host machine

 <table>
 	<tr>